api3dao/oev-docs/docs/dapis/misc/remix-reload-contract/index.md

 ---
 title: Remix Reload Contract
-sidebarHeader: Guides
-sidebarSubHeader:
-pageHeader: Guides → Miscellaneous
+pageHeader: dAPIs → Miscellaneous
-path: /oev/misc/remix-reload-contract/index.html
 outline: deep
-tags:
 ---

 <PageHeader/>

-# {{$frontmatter.title}}
+# Remix Reload Contract

 Some of the guides use the Remix IDE.
 When you close the Remix IDE or change workspaces, Remix will lose track of any deployed contracts.
 This guide will